-A multimedia exhibit featuring furniture, glass, and paintings in the Crystal Bridge south lobby is set to open March 14.
-The exhibit is free for the public to view during regular Crystal Bridge hours: Monday through Saturday, 9 am to 5 pm and Sunday, 11 am to 5 pm.
-There will be an artists’ opening reception on Thursday, March 14, 5 to 6:30 pm.
-The public is invited.
+A multimedia exhibit featuring furniture, glass, and paintings in the Crystal Bridge is on exhibit is free for the public to view during regular Crystal Bridge hours: Monday through Saturday, 9 am to 5 pm and Sunday, 11 am to 5 pm.
 A percentage of proceeds from sales will benefit the Myriad Gardens Foundation.
 The furniture show “Against The Grain” runs through April 28.
 “The Love of Color” will be on exhibit through May 28.

 Against the Grain: Furniture Works of Art by Marking Tree Design and Glass Art from Fusion Glass